Je12emy/shears-cli/readme.md

 ## Using a  configuration file

-If you don't want to use the same command multiple times, don't want to type that many arguments or even better, you wan to cut multiple release branches, then this is a great alternative.
+If you don't want to use the same command multiple times, don't want to type that many arguments or even better, you want to cut multiple release branches, then this is a great alternative.
 You will need a configuration file named: "config.toml" written in TOML, with the settings we discussed earlier.
 This configuration file should be placed in the following directories depending on your OS.

 | OS      | Path                                                          |
 | ------- | ------------------------------------------------------------- |